Inside the complex, secretive business of buying ube, the internet’s new favorite food

 The new matcha

 Ube has long been a niche product in much of the world, recognized and consumed most frequently among Filipino communities.
-But in recent years, it’s gained a reputation as a burgeoning successor to matcha, the bright green Japanese tea that quickly become a coffeeshop staple.
+But in recent years, it’s gained a reputation as a burgeoning successor to matcha, the bright green Japanese tea that quickly became a coffee shop staple.

 “There’s a surge of ube,” said Topacio.
 “People are always looking for something new.
 Especially in the times right now, everything is on social media.”

-Note: This story has been updated to correct the name of the company Pamana World.